pexip/os-nghttp2/doc/sources/nghttpx-howto.rst

 At the time of this writing, Firefox 41 and Chromium v46 can use nghttpx as HTTP/2 proxy.

-To make Firefox or Chromium use nghttpx as HTTP/2 or SPDY proxy, user has to create proxy.pac script file like this:
+To make Firefox or Chromium use nghttpx as HTTP/2 proxy, user has to create proxy.pac script file like this:

 .. code-block:: javascript